 I am happy to be able to report that there has been no case reported worldwide of any transmission of Coronavirus in a dental setting.
 This is certainly due to the universal precautions we have always taken in infection control.
 Even before we put all extra measure in place- see below.

 However I am so happy to say that patients have responded incredibly well to all the latest procedures we have had to put in place and we are enormously grateful for all your support and the trust you continue to show in us.
 We appreciate it very much.

 **We are working tirelessly to update our operating procedures as the events unfold over the coming months**

 We would like to inform you of the changes we have implemented to reduce the risk to you, your families and to our staff;

 - We have installed air purifiers in all clinical areas.

-- Patients will be asked to sanitise their hands for 20 seconds upon entering the practice
+- Patients will be offered the chance to sanitise their hands for 20 seconds upon entering the practice

 - The waiting area will not have magazines or newspapers as these are difficult to disinfect